Mesh-Informed Neural Networks for Operator Learning in Finite Element Spaces: Numerical experiments: effectiveness of the pruning strategy

 As input space we consider $\Theta:=[0,1]\times[-1,1]\times[1,2]$, endowed with the uniform probability distribution.
 Since the input is finite-dimensional, we can think of $\operator$ as to the parametrization of a 3-dimensional hypersurface in $L^{2}(\Omega)$.
 We discretize $\Omega$ using P1 triangular finite elements with mesh stepsize $h=0.02$, resulting in the high-fidelity space $V_{h}:=\cong\mathbb{R}^{13577}$.
 To learn the discretized operator $\operator_{h}$, we employ the following MINN architecture

-The corresponding dense counterpart, which servers as benchmark, is obtained by removing the sparsity constraints (equivalently, by letting the supports go to infinity).
+\newstuff{where the supports are defined according to the Euclidean distance.} The corresponding dense counterpart, which servers as benchmark, is obtained by removing the sparsity constraints (equivalently, by letting the supports go to infinity).
 We train the networks on 50 samples and for a total of 50 epochs.